Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Methodology

 where $M$ is the sampling length of $\mathcal{S}[n]$.
 By calculating the value of $\hat{Y_i}$ that maximizes the value of Eq.
 (6a), the estimated time delay value can be obtained through Eq.
 (6b).

-On the other hand, the AUV in our study utilizes a long linear array sensor to estimate the azimuth $\beta$ between its orientation and environmental objects.
+On the other hand, the AUV in our study utilizes a generic sensing approach to estimate the heading $\beta$ between its orientation and environmental objects.
 The signal propagation can be expressed as follows:

-where $F_0$ denotes the frequency of transmitted signal, while $d$ represents the interval between sensors.
-Besides, $c$ indicates the speed of underwater acoustic signal propagation, while $A$ and $\phi$ are unknown signal amplitude and phase, respectively.
+where $F_0$ denotes the frequency of observation signal, while $d$ represents the interval between sensors.
+Besides, $c$ indicates the speed of delayed observation signal propagation, while $A$ and $\phi$ are unknown series amplitude and phase, respectively.

-The estimator in SSP is further leveraged to estimate the azimuth $\beta$.
+The estimator in SDF is further leveraged to estimate the heading $\beta$.
 By maximizing the spatial period graph, the estimate of $\beta$ (0\textless$\beta$\textless$\pi$/2) can be calculated

 By calculating the value of $\beta$ that maximizes the value of Eq.
 (8a), the estimated time delay value can be obtained through Eq.
 (8b).